pudly/schmopera-hugo/content/articles/starcrossd-lovers-cross-artistic-lines-in-new-coproduction.md

 categories = "Interview"
 date = "2018-11-16T10:28:00-05:00"
 lastmod = "2018-11-16T10:34:00-05:00"
-publishDate = "2018-11-16T10:33:00-05:00"
-slug = "starcrossd-lovers-cross-artistic-lines-in-new-coproduction"
-title = "&quot;Star-cross&#039;d lovers&quot; cross artistic lines in new co-production"
+preamble = "For its first mainstage production of 2018-19, [Calgary Opera](/scene/people/calgary-opera/) has joined forces with Alberta Ballet to produce the classic tale of William Shakespeare's \"star-cross'd lovers\".
+Charles Gounod's [*Roméo et Juliette*](https://www.calgaryopera.com/18-19/romeo-and-juliette), conducted by Gordon Gerrard, is directed by Jean Grand-Maître, the Artistic Director of Alberta Ballet.\n\nSchmopera contributor Oliver Munar, who is singing in the coproduction, met with director Grand-Maître for a preview." publishDate = "2018-11-16T10:33:00-05:00" short_description = "\"I'm glad that Charles Gounod is a French composer because I can understand the opera in my own language.
+In many ways, Gounod's score is so far away from the Prokofiev score.
+Prokofiev's music is imminently danceable, the chords and harmonizations are rich and original.
+But Prokofiev's score is very dark while Gounod infuses a lot of colour, humour and drama.\"" slug = "starcrossd-lovers-cross-artistic-lines-in-new-coproduction" title = "&quot;Star-cross&#039;d lovers&quot; cross artistic lines in new co-production"
 +++